dragonrider23/rabbithole/README.md

 1. Get the source code either straight from the git repo or via a release tarball.
 2. Extract the contents to a directory.
 For example `/usr/share/rabbithole` or even `/opt/rabbithole`.
-3. Move `rabbithole.cfg` and `inventory` to /etc/rabbithole
+3. Move `rabbithole.cfg.sample` to `/etc/rabbithole/rabbithole.cfg`
+4. Move`inventory` to /etc/rabbithole/inventory
-4. Edit `rabbithole.cfg` as needed.
+5. Edit `rabbithole.cfg` as needed.
 Explanation of settings are in the file as comments.
-5. Edit `inventory` as needed.
+6. Edit `inventory` as needed.
 The format is explained in the file.
 This file is used in conjunction with the `connect` command.
-6. (optional) Make a symlink from `/usr/local/bin/rabbithole` to the `rabbithole.py` file you extracted earlier.
+7. (optional) Make a symlink from `/usr/local/bin/rabbithole` to the `rabbithole.py` file you extracted earlier.
-7. (optional) Run rabbithole as root once so Python can compile the modules into bytecode.
+8. (optional) Run rabbithole as root once so Python can compile the modules into bytecode.
 This will help with performance.

 Example
 -------